rlim0x61/bhashchain/README.md

 #To compare the hashchain from two directories
 ./bhashchain.sh -a md5sum|sha1sum|sha256sum|sha512sum [/absolute/path/to/first-directory-name/]

-dddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddd
-d                                                              d
+ddddddddddddddddddddddddddddddddddddddddddddddddddddddddd
-d [+] DATA INPUT: please insert the following information:     d d                                                              d dddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddd
+[+] DATA INPUT: please insert the following information: ddddddddddddddddddddddddddddddddddddddddddddddddddddddddd

 Path AND name to directory 2:[/absolute/path/to/second-directory-name/]

 # Contributing
 If you have any ideas or feedbacks to share and to contribute with this project, just let me know.
-You can talk to me by sending an e-mail to: username@mail either by forking or reporting issues.
+You can talk to me by sending an e-mail to: username@mail either.
+You can fork this project, report issues and propose new features.

+To contribute:

+- Write or fix function codes to propose new features or to improve the current ones;
+- Insert comments to help understand what your code does;
+- Inside functions, declare variables as local;
+- When submitting pull requests, include a brief summary of what you've done.

-Thanks for any help in advance.
+Thanks for any help in advance!

 # License
 This project is licensed under the GNU General Public License v3.0